EmilieYZhang/personal-portfolio/README.md

 - Landing page with pop-up CSS animations when user hovers over main text
 - Fully responsive website that adjusts according to screen size and works on mobile screens
-- Animated menu bar for switching profiles
+- Animated menu bar for switching profiles or pages

 ## Visuals